ngonnier/cxsom-expes/README.md

 # CxSOM : towards an non hierarchical self-organizing map architecture
-## Experiments
+## Experiment

-This repository contains the implementation of some of the experiments implemented during the PhD.
+Source code of some experiments of CxSOM

 ### Installation